josphlangly/Event-Tracking-App/README.md

-# Langley Event Tracking App
+# Event Tracking App

 ### Overview
-The **Langley Event Tracking App** is an Android application designed to help users manage and track personal events.
+The **Event Tracking App** is an Android application designed to help users manage and track personal events.
 The app provides user authentication, event management (add, edit, delete), automatic birthday event creation, and first-time login prompts for SMS notifications.
 It utilizes a clean architecture with Repository and DAO patterns for efficient data handling and leverages `RecyclerView` for smooth event list management.

 ---